A Step-by-Step Guide to Making a Disability Claim in Canada

 Short- and Long-term Disability Benefits - You get the forms from your employer if you are covered under group disability plan through your workplace.
 If you are self-employed, you get the forms from your insurance broker or directly from the insurance company.

-Disability Tax Credit – You can get the application forms from any Service Canada office or you can download the application form online from the Canada Revenue Agency.
+Disability Tax Credit (DTS) - You can get the application forms from any Service Canada office or you can apply online for the DTC from the Canada Revenue Agency.

-Veterans Affairs Canada Disability – You can pick up the forms from any Veterans Affairs Canada Office or you can download the application online.
+Veterans Affairs Canada Disability - You can pick up the forms from any Veterans Affairs Canada Office or you can download the VAC disability application online.

 Provincial Disability Support Programs - You must contact your provincial government department to get the application package.